You'll always remember the first time you saw snow.

 Can I take my dog to the snow?

-• Parts of Barrington Tops are National Park and other parts are State Forest.
-Dogs are not allowed in National Parks but they are welcome in State Forest areas.
+- Parts of Barrington Tops are National Park (dogs not permitted) and other parts are State Forest (dogs under control are permitted).

 Using your GPS